StevenFleming/pig-latin/README.md

- -retain capitalization
  -know where punctuation is
- -know where spaces are
- -know what the beginning of a word is (single word) -know what the end of a word is (multiple words) -recognize alphabet characters
+ -know what the end of a word is (multiple words) -recognize non-alphabet characters
- -recognize non-alphabet characters
-   -symbols "in" words: - '
    -symbols that aren't in words: . ? ! / () " ' : ; , &